datalakehouse/docs/docs/tools/cli.rst

-Aiven CLI
+DLH CLI
 =========

-Aiven offers an installable CLI (command line interface) tool.
-You can find it `on GitHub <https://github.com/aiven/aiven-client>`_.
+DLH offers an installable CLI (command line interface) tool.
+You can find it `on GitHub <https://github.com/DLH/DLH-client>`_.

 Getting started
 ---------------

-The ``avn`` client is an ideal way to use Aiven's services in a scriptable way.
+The ``avn`` client is an ideal way to use DLH's services in a scriptable way.
 This tool accesses the same API that powers the web console.

 Install
 '''''''

 The ``avn`` utility is a Python package, so you can install using ``pip``::

-    pip install aiven-client
+    pip install DLH-client

 Check your install by running ``avn`` and looking for usage output.